Tianze Hu

 Capstone Design, University of Michigan, Winter 2025

-This project develops a snail-inspired surface robot that collects 0.1–5 mm microplastics using an undulating intake plate and a modular collection system.
-The collector I designed is organized into three swappable modules: a container module with rear mesh for drainage, a one-way gate module that admits particles while resisting backflow and larger debris, and a gear module that mechanically links the intake plate to the rest of the system.
-Together, these modules create a compact, reconfigurable “collector cartridge” that can be installed, removed, and upgraded without altering the main robot platform.
+This project developed a snail-inspired surface robot that collected 0.1–5 mm microplastics using an undulating intake plate and a modular collection system.
+The collector I designed was organized into three swappable modules: a container module with rear mesh for drainage, a one-way gate module that admitted particles while resisting backflow and larger debris, and a gear module that mechanically linked the intake plate to the rest of the system.
+Together, these modules created a compact, reconfigurable “collector cartridge” that could be installed, removed, and upgraded without altering the main robot platform.